Naïm Sliti

-Naïm Sliti (نعيم سليتي; born 27 July 1992) is a professional footballer who plays as an attacking midfielder for Al-Ettifaq.
+Naïm Sliti (نعيم سليتي; born 27 July 1992) is a professional footballer who plays for Al Shamal as a winger.
 Born in France, he plays for the Tunisia national team.

 International career

-Sliti was born in Marseille, France, to parents of Tunisian descent.
+Sliti was born in Marseille, France, to Tunisian parents.
 He made his debut for the Tunisia national team in a 2017 Africa Cup of Nations qualification 3–0 victory against Djibouti on 3 June 2016, wherein he scored his debut goal.

 In June 2018 he was selected in the final 23-man squad for the 2018 FIFA World Cup in Russia.